aswinckr/react-css-devices/README.md

-react-mock-devices
+react-css-devices
 ==================

 React component for CSS Devices in your project.
 *(NOTE: This project is still work in progress.
 Marvel Devices are however ready to use.
-More devices and customization styling coming soon.)*
+More devices and customization coming soon.)*

 Installation
 ------------